Save Your Face, TMJ and Sinuses Workshop in Belfast

-Save your Face, TMJ and Sinuses will be the next Yamuna® Face-Fitness class to be held on Sunday, March 19 at the Belfast Yoga Studio starting at 2:00 p.m.
+Save your Face, TMJ and Sinuses at our next Yamuna® Face-Fitness class to be held on Sunday, March 19 at the Belfast Yoga Studio starting at 2:00 p.m.
+There are several spaces still open.

 Our faces are subject to tremendous repetitive stress from very early on.
 We begin to frown, squint our eyes, clench our jaws, grind our teeth, tighten our lips and on and on.
 Each of us has tension patterns that we are no longer aware of that we do constantly, every day all day.These patterns and repetitive stress and tension cause early bone loss, form wrinkles, cause sinus and tension headaches, TMJ and a myriad of other challenges for our irreplaceable faces.